abeduplaa/BlindDeconvolutionGPU/README.md

 The sped up algorithm has been implemented in C with CUDA libraries.
 This implementation is part of the practical course: GPU Programming in Computer Vision offered at the Technical University of Munich (TUM).

 The proposed algorithm was developed by the Computer Vision Group at the University of Bern.
-The authors of the paper are [Daniele Perrone](perrone@iam.unibe.ch) and [Paolo Favaro](paolo.favaro@iam.unibe.ch).
+The code has been included in this repository under the '/sequential' folder.
+The authors of the paper and developers of the sequential code are [Daniele Perrone](perrone@iam.unibe.ch) and [Paolo Favaro](paolo.favaro@iam.unibe.ch).

 ## Links